 Postponed from Nov 13.
-'Her Highness kept not her first day of remove'.
-The Without notice the Queen went by water from Putney directly to Whitehall.
-The French Ambassador had gone to Chelsea expecting to accompany her to Whitehall by land; Charles Love, waterman, took him from Chelsea to Whitehall, 16s.
-The Postpone of the Postpone
+'Her Highness kept not her first day of remove'.T Without notice the Queen went by water from Putney directly to Whitehall.
+The French Ambassador had gone to Chelsea expecting to accompany her to Whitehall by land; Charles Love, waterman, took him from Chelsea to Whitehall, 16s.T